Rudyard Kipling: Sussex

 Kipling at his desk, 1899.
 Portrait by Burne-Jones.

 In 1897 Kipling moved from Torquay to Rottingdean, near Brighton, East Sussex – first to North End House and then to the Elms.

+In 1902 during the Second Boer War, Kipling published the polemic poem The Islanders in The Times and New-York Tribune.
+The work fiercely attacked the British public’s complacency and luxury, famously coins the phrases "flannelled fools" and "muddied oafs" to condemn an national obsession with cricket and football over military defence.
+Though it triggered widespread backlash from sports figures, from C. B. Fry to Walter Camp, the warnings were later noted by critics like George Orwell as showing Kipling’s distinct grasp on political reality.
-In 1902 Kipling bought Bateman's, a house built in 1634 and located in rural Burwash.

-Bateman's was Kipling's home from 1902 until his death in 1936.
+In 1902 Kipling bought Bateman's, a house built in 1634 and located in rural Burwash.Bateman's was Kipling's home from 1902 until his death in 1936.
 The house and its surrounding buildings, the mill and 33 acre, were bought for £9,300.
 It had no bathroom, no running water upstairs and no electricity, but Kipling loved it: "Behold us, lawful owners of a grey stone lichened house – A.D.
 1634 over the door – beamed, panelled, with old oak staircase, and all untouched and unfaked.
 It is a good and peaceable place.
 We have loved it ever since our first sight of it" (from a November 1902 letter).

 In the non-fiction realm, he became involved in the debate over the British response to the rise in German naval power known as the Tirpitz Plan, to build a fleet to challenge the Royal Navy, publishing a series of articles in 1898 collected as A Fleet in Being.
 On a visit to the United States in 1899, Kipling and his daughter Josephine developed pneumonia, from which she eventually died.

 ("Kim's Gun" as seen in 1903) "He sat in defiance of municipal orders, astride the gun Zam-Zammeh, on her old platform, opposite the old Ajaibgher, the Wonder House, as the natives called the Lahore Museum."